BrianLusina/jtscripts/jssnips/algorithms/binary/count_bits/README.md

-# Binary

-This directory contains Snippets that involve binary calculation.

-## Binary

 ## Count Bits

 Write a function that takes an (unsigned) integer as input, and returns the number of bits that are equal to one in the binary representation of that number.